 ALSO READ: 5 Dog Sleeping Positions and What They Mean

 Lastly, the habit of licking your pillow could be symptomatic of an underlying medical condition, such as Obsessive-Compulsive Disorder.

 OCD is characterized by repetitive and persistent behavior, including those that are self-destructive to the dog.
 And when you try to break the habit, a dog that’s suffering from this condition will usually get upset and respond negatively.

 Whichever the medical condition the dog is suffering from, your best bet is to enlist the services of a professional vet as soon as possible.

-- 🐾EASY TO PROGRAM THE RIGHT AMOUNT OF FOOD🐾 – Feed your pets according to schedule and regulate the amount of food.
-Simply set the food volume…
+- 🐾EASY TO PROGRAM🐾 – Feed your pets according to the schedule and automatically regulate the perfect amount of food; You can also record your…

 - 🐾APP CONTROL🐾 – The smart pet feeder will keep feeding your pet according to the schedule that you will set via an app even when a Wi-Fi…